 Anaerobic threshold and lactate threshold are often used interchangeably and occur at about the same level of intensity, and they both represent the maximum pace that you can sustain for an extended duration before significant fatigue sets in.

-The real difference between anaerobic threshold and lactate threshold mainly lies in the way that they are measured.
 Lactate threshold specifically looks at blood lactate concentrations during graded exercise, whereas anaerobic threshold looks at changes in oxygen consumption and carbon dioxide exhalation.

-How to Improve Your Anaerobic Threshold: Anaerobic Threshold Training
+How to Improve Your Anaerobic Threshold

 There are basically two arms that need to be addressed to help increase your anaerobic threshold.

-Essentially, you need to reduce the production of lactate—directly increasing your anaerobic threshold—and improve your body’s rate of removing and using lactate and buffering the acid (hydrogen ions)—which is brought on by improving your anaerobic fitness and efficiency.
+Essentially, you need to reduce the production of lactate—directly increasing your anaerobic threshold—and improve your body’s rate of removing and using lactate and buffering the acid (hydrogen ions), which is brought on by improving your anaerobic fitness and efficiency.

-When addressing the first arm, the rate at which lactate is produced, you need to improve your aerobic efficiency such that you can take in, deliver, and utilize oxygen more efficiently and at a faster rate during higher-intensity of exercise.
+When addressing the first arm, the rate at which lactate is produced, you need to improve your aerobic efficiency such that you can take in, deliver, and utilize oxygen more efficiently and at a faster rate during higher-intensity exercise.

 Essentially, this involves increasing your VO2 max or aerobic capacity.